What does Beth mean?

 Charted below is the baby name popularity of Beth for girls.
 Beth reached its apex position of #69 in the U.S. during 1960-1969, but is not in the list at the moment.
 (Top 1000 Baby Names Records, 2014)

 Displayed below is an analysis of the popularity of the girl name Beth and affiliated names.
 Elizabeth (#14 the previous year), Bella (#70), Bethany (#393), Betty, Bettie, Bettye, Belle, Lizeth, Bette, Betsy, Bessie, Bethan, Bell, Bethel and Bess are the popular varying forms of Beth.
-These girl names reached the apex of their popularity during 1920-1929 and are now significantly less popular, with forms such as Lizeth, Bette, Bettie, Bettye and Betsy falling out of fashion.
-Bella (#70) and Bethany (#393) are two of the more fashionable names for newborns among these, with Bella having a revival in popularity.
+These girl names reached the apex of their popularity during 1920-1929 (usage of 0.4629%) and are now significantly less popular (usage 0.1577%, down 65.9%), with forms such as Lizeth, Bessie, Bell, Bethel and Bess falling out of fashion.
+Bella (#70) and Bethany (#393) are two of the more fashionable names for newborns among these, and there is a revival in birth name popularity for Bella.
 (Top 1000 Baby Names Records, 2014)